davidlivingstone627-lang/First-day/README.md

 Turns out 10000hrs is what it takes to be an expert in something.
 Meaning at least 18hrs a day.
   That is 556 days of consistency.
 So that is something that is totally possible.
 Yep I think we know how this is going to pan out
 This is sunday log, Clean cut start deficit with one brown bowl of food in the evening starting tomorrow.
 4 am starting tomorrow.
 18hr daily race starting tomorrow. but to be truthfull it will be 3:30 am
+So the monday 4 am Plan was successfull.
+Tweaks to be made is getting up at 3:30, I got up at 3:56 after snoozing the 3:45 alarm.